-- A. An employee whose personal religious beliefs require abstention from work during certain periods of time, may elect to engage in compensatory/credit hours work to compensate for time lost by meeting those religions requirements.
-Such requests require prior supervisory approval. - B. To the extent that such modifications in work schedules do not interfere with the efficient accomplishment of the Agency mission, the Agency shall, in each instance: (1)°afford the employee the opportunity to work compensatory/credit time; and (2)°grant compensatory or credit time off. - C. For the purpose stated in Paragraph B of this section, the employee may work such compensatory time before the granting of compensatory time off.
+- A. An employee whose personal religious beliefs require abstention from work during certain periods of time, may request to engage in compensatory/credit hours work to compensate for time lost by meeting those religions requirements.
+Prior supervisory approval is required before compensatory/credit hours may be accrued or applied. - B. To the extent that such modifications in work schedules do not interfere with the efficient accomplishment of the Agency mission, the Agency shall, in each instance: (1) afford the employee the opportunity to work compensatory/credit time; and (2) grant compensatory or credit time off. - C. For the purpose stated in Paragraph B of this section, and with supervisory approval, the employee may work such compensatory time before the granting of compensatory time off.
 Compensatory overtime shall be credited in one-quarter hour increments. - D. Appropriate records shall be kept by the employee and the supervisor of compensatory/credit time earned and used.

-Section 13 - Military Leave
+Section 12 - Military Leave

-- A. Military leave shall be granted consistent with government-wide rules and regulations. - B. Full-time permanent and part-time permanent employees who are members of the National Guard or the Armed Forces Reserves are entitled to fifteen (15) calendar days of regular military leave in a fiscal year for active duty or active duty for training. - C. The Agency shall not arbitrarily deny an employee's request for military leave. - D. Employees who do not use the entire 15 days may carry over any unused military leave (not to exceed 15 days) to the next fiscal year.
-Military leave may never exceed 30 days in any one calendar year. - E. In accordance with the Presidential Memorandum dated November 14, 2003, Federal civil servants returning from active duty in the support of the Overseas Contingency Operations (OCO) (formerly the Global War on Terrorism) shall be granted five (5) work days of excused absence, without charge to leave upon their return from each deployment.
+- A. Military leave shall be granted consistent with government-wide rules and regulations. - B. Full-time permanent and part-time permanent employees who are members of the National Guard or the Armed Forces Reserves are entitled to fifteen (15) calendar days of regular military leave in a fiscal year for active duty or active duty for training. - C. The Agency shall not arbitrarily deny an employee's request for military leave. - D. Employees who do not use the entire fifteen (15) calendar days may carry over any unused military leave (not to exceed 15 calendar days) to the next fiscal year.

+Military leave may never exceed thirty (30) calendar days in any one calendar year. - E. In accordance with the Presidential Memorandum dated November 14, 2003, Federal civil servants returning from active duty in the support of the Overseas Contingency Operations (OCO) (formerly the Global War on Terrorism) shall be granted five (5) workdays of excused absence, without charge to leave upon their return from each deployment.

-Section 14 - Advanced Annual/Sick Leave
+Section 13 - Advanced Annual/Sick Leave